ventura-christian/Mana-Sink/README.md

 ## 🚀 Why This Exists

-As a developer and Magic enthusiast, I wanted to create a hands-on project that brings **web development fundamentals** to life through something I love — Magic: The Gathering.
-This project is built from the ground up to reinforce core full-stack dev skills while solving a real, personal problem: deck clutter.
+As a developer and Magic the Gathering enthusiast, I wanted to create a hands-on project that brings **web development fundamentals** to life through a game I thoroughly enjoy.
+This project is built from the ground up to reinforce core full-stack dev skills while solving a real, personal problem: deck clutter, organization, and creation.

 ---